david-pawar/DavidsBookStore/DavidsBookStore/README.txt

 oct 31 0640 right click on solution icon to create new project but not getting option to create a new project

-write code for dropdown button, dropdown was not working, searched bootstrap dropdown and got the solutions changed dropdown with content management
+ERROR - write code for dropdown button, dropdown was not working, searched bootstrap dropdown and got the solutions changed dropdown with content management

 new project option is showing, it was not showing because application was running. close the app and created all projects